2222-09-23

 Example of an NPS survey created in Wootric

-3. Feedbackify – Simple Feedback Widget
+3. Feedbackify – Simple Widget

 Feedbackify offers a simple drag-and-drop feedback form creator.
-It’s a straightforward tool you can use to embed a user feedback widget on your website and ask your customers to provide a rating and submit comments and suggestions.
+It’s a straightforward tool you can use to embed a feedback widget on your website and ask your customers to provide a rating and submit comments and suggestions.
 The tool also provides a dashboard where you can view the feedback you get in real-time.

 Feedbackify alternative: Usersnap for CX